 What is the effect of electoral rules on political corruption?
-While the influence of elections on accountability and representation has been widely studied, the link between electoral systems and corruption remains sparse.
+While the influence of electoral systems on accountability and representation has been widely studied, the link between electoral systems and corruption remains sparse.
 This paper develops a model for the interplay between corruption and electoral rules, considering the incentives for challengers to expose the corruption undertaken by the incumbents.
-I identify two major components: first, rules that increase competition create incentives for free-riding, as challengers would prefer those other challengers to pay the cost of exposure.
+I identify two major components: first, rules that increase competition create incentives for freeriding, as challengers would prefer that other challengers pay the cost of exposure.
 Second, larger district sizes create coordination problems, as the same incumbent may be overexposed, while others were not exposed at all.
 These characteristics make a mix of high competitiveness and PR the worst system regarding incentives for corruption.
 I show that these predictions hold empirically using quasi-experimental data from Brazilian municipalities.
-This study has implications for the design of electoral institutions aimed at lowering corruption.
+This study has implications for the design of electoral institutions.

-Norms of democratic practice have become a pre-condition for access to aid, trade, and international forums for many poor countries.
-In this article, we present a theory of captured electoral democracy in which local bosses or caudillos use coercion and/or fraud deliver votes for ruling party, particularly in peripheral regions, in exchange for wide authority to extract economic rents between elections.
-As articulated by Scott (2009), this electoral pressure further incentivizes citizens to evade the local agents of the state.
-However, their capacity to avoid being “governed” depends on the viability of subsistence activities in the periphery.
-Using exogenous variation in drought conditions in Paraguay and Afghanistan, we show that a strong outside option for citizen dramatically increases the level of electoral fraud in ruling party vote totals, while decreasing the level of violent coercion voters are exposed to.
-These results suggest that there is a dark side to international norms of democracy: when economic times are tough for rural voters elections to expose them to increased violent coercion, without any real chance to affect the outcome of the election.
+In this paper, we present a formal theory of captured electoral democracy in which local bosses or caudillos in peripheral regions use violence and/or fraud deliver votes for the ruling party in exchange for wide authority to extract economic rents between elections.
+This electoral pressure incentivizes citizens to evade the local agents of the state, but their capacity to do so depends on the viability of their outside “subsistence” option.
+We empirically test and find support for the theory in two highly divergent cases: Paraguay and Afghanistan.
+Using exogenous variation in drought conditions, we show that a strong outside option for citizen dramatically increases the level of electoral fraud in ruling party vote totals, while decreasing the level of violent coercion voters are exposed to.
+These results suggest that there is a dark side to international norms of democracy in weakly institutionalized settings: when economic times are tough for rural voters, elections expose them to increased violence, without any real chance to affect the outcome of the election.

 How institutions influence the survival of democracies?
 In this paper, I consider a model of democracy that incorporates institutional features in the classical income redistribution models.
 The paper starts with a moderator analysis that shows a strong influence of institutions on the income-democracy relationship.
 In the theoretical model I consider three components that moderate the distribution tensions: first, redistributive inefficiencies, such as leakage in taxation, income misreporting, corruption, or dead-weight losses; second, the possibility of electoral manipulation, such as frauds, political violence, party bans, and legal restrictions to political participation; finally, legal binding limitations on the redistributive capability, such as the existence of an independent judiciary that oversees the government decisions.
 I show that inefficiencies and electoral manipulation increase the chances of a democratic breakdown while some levels of institutional checks and balances may be beneficial for democratic survival.
 This paper has implications for understanding the recent democratic backsliding in developing democracies around the world.